-Reducing and diverting food scraps from the landfill and turning them into compost is a simple but effective way to:
+Reducing and diverting food scraps from landfills and turning them into compost are simple but effective ways to:

 - reduce greenhouse gas emissions,

 - turn food scraps into a resource, and more.

 As such, the Village encourages residents, schools, businesses, and other organizations to reduce their food scraps and compost these materials as they can.
 Some options for doing that in the Village are listed below.